julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

     - Input: M The size of the array to be shuffled and N The number of times the array is shuffled.
     - Output: an M-by-M table where each row i represents the element i in the original array, each column j represents the position j in the shuffled array.
 The value at row i and column j is the number of times element i ended up in position j after N shuffles.

-The shuffling code on page 32:
+The shuffling code on page 32 (the Fisher-Yates shuffle is an unbiased shuffling algorithm):

 ```java
 import edu.princeton.cs.algs4.StdRandom;